Skip to Content

 Philodendron Strawberry Shake: Comprehensive Care Guide

-Should you desire to dazzle your botanically-inclined companions with a unique and high-priced plant, the Philodendron ‘Strawberry Shake’ is certainly the choice for you.
+If you wish to amaze your plant-loving friends with a unique and costly species, the Philodendron ‘Strawberry Shake’ is an ideal choice.

 This gorgeous plant has multiple colors of variegation, including yellow, orange, and red, on its large leaves.
 Add in the red stems, and you’ve got a breathtaking decorative plant for your house.